-Blessings and prayers for your family's table, from around the world.
+Blessings for your family's table, from around the world.

 Healthy Cook Rebecca Katz is a big proponent of saying grace before a meal.
 She says in addition to connecting with your faith, it actually helps you digest food in a heathy way.
 Both body and soul are nourished.